CloudVPS/CloudVPS-Boss/README.md

 <a id="intro"></a>

+# Upgrading from Keystone V2 to V3
+When you upgrade to the new V3 implementation using the Restic-backup method, your backups will restart.
+This means that while your old backups still exist, they cannot be restored using Restic.

+We recommend creating a new backup immediately after installing the new version to ensure you have a backup that can be restored with Restic.

+Backups made with an older version of CloudVPS-Boss cannot be restored and will not be removed automatically.
+To avoid paying for stale backups, we suggest manually removing your old backups after about 1–2 weeks.

+## Note about this file
+Everything from this point forward is legacy documentation and should be considered outdated.
+We are keeping it here for historical purposes for now.

 ### Introduction

 CloudVPS Boss is a backup suite for Linux that utilises Duplicity to backup and restore files, folders and databases from and to Openstack Swift with optional encryption, in our case the CloudVPS Object Store.